coniferprod/ThereAndBack-iOS/README.md

 `openURL:options:completionHandler:`

-Note that the old openURL method is deprecated since iOS 10, so if you're targeting iOS 10 or later, you should use the method with the completion handler.
+Note that the old `openURL` method is deprecated since iOS 10, so if you're targeting iOS 10 or later, you should use the method with the completion handler.
 If you're targeting an earlier version of iOS, use an availability macro.

-Use the helper function before you call canOpenURL:
+Use the helper function before you call `canOpenURL`:

 ```swift
 let app2Scheme = "app2"